WD4715/SLAMPortfolio/README.md

 ## 1. FrontEnd Process

 ### 1. Keypoint Detector

 I used ***Keypoint Detector(cv::GFTTDetector)***.
 This functionn is the ***Lucas-kanade algorithm.***
 Lucas-Kanade Algorithm is a method of describing pixels' movement between images.
 Now considera 2D pixel.
 Its coordinates at time t are x, y.
-Due to the movement of the camera, its image coordinates will change. ***We want to estimate the position of this pixel at other times.***
+Due to the movement of the camera, its image coordinates will change. ***We want to estimate the position of this pixel at other times***.

 - Assumption